BondoS/order-react/README.md

+This project is live on https://order-react-learn.firebaseapp.com/ and has been build from scratch while following Wes Bos tutorial https://reactforbeginners.com/

 - Login & Create your own store, load sample fishes, add, edit, delete items, all saved on firebase.
 - Remember your store URL and log in again any time anywhere and continue editing